Table of Contents

 What is powerlifting?
 Check out our girl’s guide to gripping, ripping and bending barbells.

 Back in the day, the free weight zone was a dude only area.
-Other than the odd trailblazing hardcore woman, the gym was a testosterone-fueled sanctuary full of chest-beating alphas.
+Other than the odd trailblazing hardcore woman, the gym was a testosterone-fueled cave full of chest-beating alphas.

 Times have changed.

 More and more women are embracing the iron to carve out sexy silhouettes, strong curves and bad-ass attitudes.
 And what better way to do that than taking up powerlifting?